 As the saying goes… “when life hands you lemons: make lemonade.”
 The family took what insurance money they had and reinvested it, re-opening as The Iowa City Rubber Stamp Works at 126 South Clinton with H.C.
 (Henry) Wieneke as the manager.

 It’s at this point when H.C. started to have his name appear on the penny postcards being produced.
-Here are a few of their colorized cards from that era.
+Here are a few of his colorized cards from that era…

 Carrie obviously kept her business going as well, but with H.J. retiring, the younger Wieneke’s made some changes with the business, bringing Laura, their younger sister into the business at this time.
 By 1922, the Wieneke Store had moved over to 218 E. Washington Street, becoming, once again, a full-service store, restoring cigars and tobacco to the inventory, and adding fishing tackle as well!